What Hairstyle Goes With What Dress? Here’s the Full Guide

 5) Square Neckline

-Quick tip: Add some texture to make it feel less formal.
+Quick tip: Add some texture to keep it from feeling too formal or structured.

 6) Halter Neck